 Faculty Fellowship Opportunities

 Penn State faculty members and established research scientists in the social and behavioral sciences at UP and the College of Medicine at all career levels are eligible.
-The alternate avenue of support for Commonwealth Campus Faculty is the OVPR Research Collaboration Fellowship, also supported by the SSRI.
+The alternate avenue of support for Commonwealth Campus Faculty is the Commonwealth Campus Research Collaboration Development Program, also supported by the SSRI.

 Applications should first be submitted for approval to the Department Heads of each faculty member who is seeking a course release.
 Once the Heads’ approval is obtained, the application should be forwarded to the PI’s College Dean.
 [Collaborative Fellows applications will require that one of the collaborators serve as PI for this purpose.]
 Each Dean may submit up to two Mentored and three Collaborative Fellows proposals to firstname.lastname@example.org.

-- December 12, 2016: Faculty members will be notified of funding for the 2017-2018 academic year.
+- December 13: Faculty members will be notified of funding for the 2021-2022 academic year.
 Fellows should work directly with their Department Heads to schedule course releases.
 (As such, requests for course releases for Spring 2020 should only be done with the approval and in close collaboration with the Department Head.)